 PSI is an international non-governmental organization that provides consumer-driven global health services primarily to women, girls, and children in the areas of malaria; HIV/TB; contraceptives and reproductive health; water, sanitation and hygiene; and non-communicable diseases.
-With 6,500 staff worldwide, PSI is headquartered in Washington, DC and operates branch and affiliate offices in 50 countries around the world.
+With more than 4,500 staff worldwide, PSI is based in Washington, DC and operates branch and affiliate offices in over 40 countries around the world.

 PSI operates through both direct implementation as well as contracting with both local and international non-profits and NGOs, suppliers of health products, host government Ministries of Health, public and private healthcare providers, pharmacies, health promoters and educators, and researchers to provide increased access to affordable healthcare goods and services.
 In order to meet the objectives under PSI’s awards, PSI works with suppliers and subrecipients across all levels of our activities.